braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/ios/sdk_integration.md

 ## Transitioning from Manual to Automated Integration

-To take advantage of the automated iOS integration offered in Unity SDK v.1.8.0, follow these steps on transitioning from a manual to an automated integration.
+To take advantage of the automated iOS integration offered in the Braze Unity SDK, follow these steps on transitioning from a manual to an automated integration.

 If the only modifications you have made to your app's built Xcode project have been for the Braze integration, you can follow the instructions on [replacing your Xcode project][20].
 Otherwise, follow the instructions for [appending to your Xcode project][21].